itsDaiton/swift/README.md

 ## Description

 ### Map tool
-Swift provides a way for users to plan their routes using fully interactive map.
+Swift provides a way for users to plan their routes using a fully interactive map.
 The input takes two locations: origin and destination.
 After filling in both locations, the tool will then provide user with a planned route.
 Users can also choose between 3 travel modes:
 - Driving
 - Transit
 - Walking